aexvir/skladka/docs/content/docs/internal/storage/sql/_index.md

 GetUserByUsername

 ```
-select id, username, uuid, credentials, created_at, updated_at, deleted_at
+select id, username, uuid, credentials, created_at, updated_at, deleted_at, email
 from users
 where username = $1
     and deleted_at is null